HolmesWu666/PegaXi-bioinformatics/README.md

 # all the scripts and tools of bioinformatics in pegaxi

-生信脚本以及使用方法：
+## the bioinformatics scripts:

-the bioinformatics tools we have developed
+## the bioinformatics tools we have developed: